 Best offseason addition at CB?
-It’s 49ers Sherman
+It’s 49ers’ Sherman

 Some high-profile cornerbacks changed teams this offseason, including Pro Bowlers, an interception champion and a Super Bowl hero.

-But the best of the bunch, according to a Talk of Fame Network poll, was Richard Sherman, who became a salary-cap casualty of the Seattle Seahawks but a day later with the San Francisco 49ers.
-Sherman received a whopping 81 percent of the vote to easily outdistance runnerup Marcus Petters at 12.5 percent.
+But the best of the bunch, according to a Talk of Fame Network poll, was Richard Sherman, who became a salary-cap casualty of the Seattle Seahawks but a day later a member of the San Francisco 49ers.
+Sherman received a whopping 81 percent of the vote to easily outdistance runnerup Marcus Peters at 12.5 percent.

 Sherman, 30, saw his streak of four consecutive Pro Bowls end in 2017 when he suffered a season-ending Achilles injury in November.
 He helped the Seahawks win a Super Bowl in 2014 with the NFL’s top ranked defense.
-He intercepted career bests of eight interceptions in back-to-back 2012-2013 seasons, leading the league in 2013, and has 32 career interceptions.
+He intercepted career bests of eight interceptions each in back-to-back 2012-2013 seasons, leading the league in 2013, and has 32 career interceptions.

 The three Talk of Fame Network hosts, as usual, were in disagreement with the poll results.
-Ron Borges cast his ballot for Talib and both Rick Gosselin and Clark Judge went with Peters.
+Ron Borges cast his ballot for Talib, and both Rick Gosselin and Clark Judge went with Peters.

 “Everyone likes Sherman,” Borges said, “but if there is one position Pete Carroll knows better than any other it’s the secondary.
 So I’m assuming he saw something the rest of the NFL did not.
-That being the case I’ll go with Aqib Talib because he has more in the tank and is better than he seems to get credit for.”
+That being the case, I’ll go with Aqib Talib because he has more in the tank and is better than he seems to get credit for.”

 Talib, 32, went to five Pro Bowls and helped the Denver Broncos win a Super Bowl with the NFL’s top-ranked defense in 2016.
 A former first-round pick of the Tampa Bay Buccaneers, the Los Angeles Rams become the fourth team in Talib’s 11-year career.